fabnicolas/angularjs_mdl_examples/README.md

 In this repository I'm publishing some tests I'm doing while using AngularJS.

-Focus is on AngularJS Material (Design Lite).
-For more info: https://material.angularjs.org/latest/getting-started
+Focus is on AngularJS Material (Design Lite), but there are also AngularJS-only examples used to train myself.
+For more info about AngularJS Material: https://material.angularjs.org/latest/getting-started

 Notice that most of the code example will require to install npm package 'angular-material' through the following command:
 ```